 Blood pressureYour doctor has probably used a blood pressure cuff during office visits for as long as you can remember, and that’s a good thing.
-Although it often presents with no symptoms, high blood pressure is a health risk that has been linked to heart disease, stroke, and heart attack, so regular check-ups are important.
-Blood pressure readings should begin at age 20, and continue at every doctor’s appointment.
+Although it often presents with no symptoms, high blood pressure is a health risk that has been linked to heart disease, stroke and heart attack, so regular check-ups are important.
+Blood pressure readings should begin at age 20, and continue at every annual appointment with your provider.

 Blood sugar (blood glucose)

 While other health screenings begin at age 20, your doctor likely won’t begin testing blood sugar until age 45, as long as you are at a healthy weight and have no additional heart disease risk factors.
 And, if your blood sugar levels are considered healthy, they’ll only need to be re-tested every three years.
-However, if your levels are high, you may need them tested more frequently, and be placed on a treatment plan.
+However, if your levels are high, you may need them tested more frequently and your provide may place you on a treatment plan to manage these levels.

 “High blood sugar levels put you at a greater risk for developing pre-diabetes or diabetes, which is a dangerous condition by itself, and also a risk factor for heart disease,” says Dr. Abramson.
 “By taking steps to control blood sugar before it develops into something more serious and potentially life-threatening, we can take control of heart disease risk.”

-Although these screenings are something every woman should have, you may also have unique screening needs based on your personal or family health history.
-Talk to your doctor about whether or not you need additional screenings, and how often you should receive these and other screenings.
+Although these screenings are something every woman should have, you may also need unique screening needs based on your personal or family health history.
+Talk to your provider about whether or not you need additional screenings, and how often you should receive them.